PriyankaHichkad/AI-Research-Report-Generator/README.md

 ---

 ### 4. Web Search Tool
-The research agent uses :contentReference[oaicite:3]{index=3} to perform automated web searches.
+The ai agent uses web search tool (serp-api) to perform automated web searches.
 The tool retrieves relevant articles and web resources related to the research topic.

 ---